sherry-ger/workshop/Labs/Lab1.md

 ./setup.sh
 ```

-When prompted about storage usage, please input Y.
+When prompted about storage usage, please input Y and hit enter.

 ### Setup Elasticsearch